projectNEWM/contracts/prove-human-scripts/README.md

 ![Labled Graph](py/graph-labeled.png "Labled")

-The key here is asking the user to do some work to unlock the UTxO in some way interactive way that can be judge for humanity.
+The key here is asking the user to do some work to unlock the UTxO in some interactive way that can be judge for humanity.

 ## Validation